axelchalon/axelchalon.github.io/0-book-review/_posts/2025-04-26-clear-thinking-shane-parrish-summary.md

 # Houston
 - **How you define the problem changes what you see.**
 	- What if the issue is [elsewhere](https://imgflip.com/s/meme/Ancient-Aliens.jpg)? ⇒ Identify the underlying problem; go one deeper. (× [The Toyota Way]({% link 0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md %}): culture) (e.g. "How to get more people to adopt dogs?" ⇒ "How can fewer people abandon dogs in the first place?") (× fixing symptoms vs root cause; root cause analysis, five whys).
 It's sometimes cheaper to fix problems at the source!
-- **Problem-solution firewall: Separate defining the problem from searching for a solution.** Hold a meeting for identifying the problem; and another one for searching for solutions.
+- <a name="^problem-solution-firewall"></a>**Problem-solution firewall: Separate defining the problem from searching for a solution.** Hold a meeting for identifying the problem; and another one for searching for solutions.
 Make sure everyone agrees on what the problem is before searching for solutions — else people brainstorm solutions to different problems. (× Double-diamond brainstorming model, [The Design of Everyday Things]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^brainstorm)) (also for personal issues.)
 ^
 - **Address things fast, before inertia settles.** The longer you wait, the more difficult. (talk about things early on; × [Sex Talks: dry spells]({% link 0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md %}#^dry-spells))
 	- It's only after we accept reality that we can attempt to change it.